 Since the MAES was created in 1885, MAES staff and researchers have worked to share valuable research findings with the world outside the University.

-Below are some of the most recent publications that highlight key research that has led to policy change, new varieties, and crop diversification, among other significant societal impacts.
+Below are some of the other publications that highlight key research that has led to policy change, new varieties, and crop diversification, among other significant societal impacts.